-The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Versions of the California Building Energy Code Compliance (CBECC) software for commercial/residential buildings (CBECC-Com/CBECC-Res).
-The low-rise garden and low-rise loaded corridor prototypes were analyzed using CBECC-Res whereas the mid-rise mixed use and high-rise mixed use were analyzed using CBECC-Com.
+The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Versions of the California Building Energy Code Compliance (CBECC) software for residential buildings (CBECC-Res) (CalCERTS, Inc. 2019).
+The low-rise garden and low-rise loaded corridor prototypes were analyzed using CBECC-Res whereas the mid-rise mixed use and high-rise mixed use were analyzed using CBECC-Com (California Energy Commission 2020a).

 CBECC-Com/Res generates two models based on user inputs: the Standard Design and the Proposed Design.
 The Standard Design represents the geometry of the design that the builder would like to build and inserts a defined set of features that result in an energy budget that is minimally compliant with 2019 Title 24, Part 6 code requirements.
 Features used in the Standard Design are described in the 2019 Residential/Nonresidential ACM Reference Manual.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with user inputs.
 To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical building.
-There is an existing Title 24, Part 6 requirement that covers the baseline HVAC and DHW systems that applies to new construction multifamily buildings, so the Standard Design is minimally compliant with the 2019 Title 24, Part 6 requirements.
+There is an existing Title 24, Part 6 requirement that covers the baseline HVAC and DHW systems that applies to new construction multifamily buildings.
+The Statewide CASE Team used assumptions for HVAC standard design based on the 2019 Title 24 Residential ACM Reference Manual which uses a HVAC system with a Seasonal Energy Efficiency Ratio (SEER) of 14.0 and an Energy Efficiency Ratio (EER) of 11.7.